-Jaime Hawk Legal Strategy Director ACLU of Washington's Campaign for Smart Justice In our society, liberty is the norm, and detention prior to trial or without trial is the carefully limited exception.
+Jaime Hawk Legal Strategy Director ACLU of Washington's Campaign for Smart Justice "In our society, liberty is the norm, and detention prior to trial or without trial is the carefully limited exception."

-United States v.
-Salerno 481 U.S. 739, 755 (1987)
+Salerno v.
+United States 481 U.S. 739 (1987)